Ullswater - Lowther - Haweswater drive

 Leaving the car park, turn right on the minor road which soon bears left and passes the village of Lowther on the left.
 These small and neat groups of houses were built in the 18th century to house Lowther estate workers.
 Just beyond, meet a T junction and turn right.
 Continue a short distance to meet the main A6 road at another T junction where you turn right.
 Pass through the village of Hackthorpe and the Lowther Castle Inn on the right.

 Beyond the village, cross the M6 motorway and almost immediately take the left turn towards Morland.
-The road descends under the main west coast railway and over the River Leith to enter the pleasant village of Great Strickland where you will find the popular Strickland Arms pub.
-Beyond the village, the narrow road continues through pleasant countryside and woodland with some views over the Eden valley towards the Pennine hills.
+The road descends under the main west coast railway and over the River Leith to enter the pleasant village of Great Strickland where you will find the popular Strickland Arms pub and St Barnabas Church.
+Beyond the village, the narrow road continues through pleasant countryside and woodland with some views over the Eden valley towards the Pennine mountains.
 Eventually descend to enter the village of Morland.
 At the T junction in the village, opposite St Lawrence’s Church, turn right and continue a short distance to another T junction where you turn left.
 The road descends towards the river and The Square where there is some roadside parking adjacent to Mill Yard cafe on the left.
 Further roadside parking along Water Street opposite.

 Distance: 19.7 miles